IHE/FormatCode/README.md

 1. The committee that is requesting the change must hve formal governance approval for the change.
 2. The committee designated author (anyone with the authority of the committee) will prepare a GIT "Pull-Request"
   a.
-Edit the codesystem-formatcode.xml to add your new concepts
+Edit the codesystem-formatcode.xml
+    * to add your new concepts, within your domain group
-  b.
-Edit the codesystem-formatcode.xml date to the date of your edit
+    * update .date to the date of your edit
   c.
-Edit the provenance-IHE-formatcode.codesystem.xml to add a new Provenance record explaining the can
+Edit the Bundle-history-IHE-formatcode.codesystem.xml to add a new Provenance record explaining the can
     * Indicate the dates of the change
-    * Indicate the reason for the change
+    * Indicate the reason for the change, be specific but keep to a sentence. might include CP number if you want.
     * Indicate who the committee designated author is
     * Indicate what domain is the custodian of that code
   d.
 Edit the implementationguide-IHE.FormatCode.xml to update the date of this change, and version increment

   If you have any problems, or need assistance contact JohnMoehrke@gmail.com or the assigned Librian of the FormatCode IG.

 # TODO
-* formal approval of this publication system (IG vs the wiki)
 * publish on IHE http://profiles.ihe.net/ITI/FormatCode
 * register this IG with fhir IG registry
 * register this vocabulary with fhir terminology
+* update the IHE wiki page to indicate the change of policy
+* update the IHE wiki where other pages point at the FormatCode wiki page (such as on the XDS profile page)
+* get canonical URI http://ihe.net/fhir/ihe.formatcode.fhir/CodeSystem/formatcode redirected for HTML mime-type to http://profiles.ihe.net/ITI/FormatCode

 # DONE
+* formal approval from IHE to publish July 24, 2020
 * Should I add to the concepts that moved to HL7 the extension replacedBy
 * use IHE template -- which does work locally, but not available yet on the HL7 build machine
 * Define codeSystem and valueSet with original IHE OIDs but place them into THIS IG, not MHD as they are broader than MHD